lower23/sql-docs/docs/advanced-analytics/data-collection-ml-troubleshooting-process.md

     ```
 (25 points) Create a batch that inserts 3000 rows
 To run the procedure, copy and paste the following example into a new query window and click **Execute**.
 Notice that different methods of specifying the parameter values are shown.
+The table or view on which the DML trigger runs.
+This table or view is sometimes referred to as the trigger table or trigger view.
+Specifying the fully qualified name of the table or view is optional.
+You can only reference a view by an INSTEAD OF trigger.
+You can't define DML triggers on local or global temporary tables.

+DATABASE
+Applies the scope of a DDL trigger to the current database.
+If specified, the trigger fires whenever event_type or event_group occurs in the current database.
+table | view
+The table or view on which the DML trigger runs.
+This table or view is sometimes referred to as the trigger table or trigger view.
+Specifying the fully qualified name of the table or view is optional.
+You can only reference a view by an INSTEAD OF trigger.
+You can't define DML triggers on local or global temporary tables.

+CREATE TABLE department(dept_no CHAR(4) NOT NULL PRIMARY KEY, dept_name CHAR(25) NOT NULL, location CHAR(30) NULL) table | view
+The table or view on which the DML trigger runs.
+This table or view is sometimes referred to as the trigger table or trigger view.
+Specifying the fully qualified name of the table or view is optional.
+You can only reference a view by an INSTEAD OF trigger.
+You can't define DML triggers on local or global temporary tables.
+The table or view on which the DML trigger runs.
+This table or view is sometimes referred to as the trigger table or trigger view.
+Specifying the fully qualified name of the table or view is optional.
+You can only reference a view by an INSTEAD OF trigger.
+You can't define DML triggers on local or global temporary tables.

+DATABASE
+Applies the scope of a DDL trigger to the current database.
+If specified, the trigger fires whenever event_type or event_group occurs in the current database.
+table | view
+The table or view on which the DML trigger runs.
+This table or view is sometimes referred to as the trigger table or trigger view.
+Specifying the fully qualified name of the table or view is optional.
+You can only reference a view by an INSTEAD OF trigger.
+You can't define DML triggers on local or global temporary tables.

+CREATE TABLE department(dept_no CHAR(4) NOT NULL PRIMARY KEY, dept_name CHAR(25) NOT NULL, location CHAR(30) NULL) table | view
+The table or view on which the DML trigger runs.
+This table or view is sometimes referred to as the trigger table or trigger view.
+Specifying the fully qualified name of the table or view is optional.
+You can only reference a view by an INSTEAD OF trigger.
+You can't define DML triggers on local or global temporary tables.
 To run the procedure, copy and paste the following example into a new query window and click **Execute**.
 Notice that different methods of specifying the parameter values are shown.
 ************************************************************************************